coalstevens/fishblitz/README.md

 https://coalstevens.itch.io/rpg-early-demo

-Perform exciting tasks, such as:
-- Chop down trees
+Things to do:
+- Fall trees.
-- Chop dry wood into firewood
+- Split dry wood into firewood.
-- Find the house.
-Light a fire.
+- Light a fire in the house.
 Dry wood.
 Sleep.
-- Fish in the river (any day after The 11th)
+- Fish in the river.
+- Go birding.